mas-bandwidth/yojimbo/README.md

 ## Status

-**libyojimbo** is currently in pre-release.
-It provides support for cryptographically secure authentication, client/server connection management and encryption for packets sent over UDP, as well as a bitpacker and framework for extending the protocol with custom packet types.
-Support for reliable-ordered messages and data blocks is included in the latest release.
+**libyojimbo** is currently in pre-release for early feedback.
+Right now it provides support for: cryptographically secure authentication, client/server connection management, encryption for packets sent over UDP, as well as a bitpacker and framework for extending the protocol with custom packet types.
+Preliminary support for reliable-ordered messages and data blocks is included in the latest preview release.

-The library is under active development and is being extended to provide standard functionality expected from a professional grade low-level network protocol such as: packet level acks, reliable-ordered messages and data blocks, message channels with different reliability and ordering guarantees, per-channel packet budgets, packet fragmentation and reassembly, and much more.
+Current work is focused on implement security features that silo client connections into their own heaps, so a malicious attacker is not able to mount protocol level attacks to exhaust server resources.
+Any attack of this nature will result in resources being depleted for only that client, triggering the malicious client to be disconnected.
+Next, packet fragmentation and reassembly will be implemented and at this point libyojimbo 0.3 will be ready for release.

+For more details refer to the [roadmap](https://github.com/networkprotocol/libyojimbo/blob/master/ROADMAP.md).

 ## Author